Patient and Public Topic Suggestions

 Led by: Dr. Craig Mitton, Centre for Clinical Epidemiology and Evaluation, Vancouver Coastal Health Research Institute; School of Population and Public Health, University of British Columbia

-Transmissibility of COVID-19 Among Vaccinated Individuals: Targeted Literature Search Completed
+Transmissibility of COVID-19 Among Vaccinated Individuals: A Rapid Literature Review Completed

 View Findings